Loop is a do-it-yourself closed-loop insulin delivery system, which consists of 4 components:

 All factors contributing to BG predictions are clearly visible to the user on a Loop playground screen.
 One may turn any of the effects on and off and observe changes in predictions.
 In addition to the impact of insulin and carbs, the Loop algorithm includes two corrective factors.
 Glucose Momentum blends in the average slope in BG over past 15 minutes into prediction over next 30 minutes, while Retrospective Correction blends in the observed prediction error over past 30 minutes into the prediction over the next 60 minutes.
 These corrective features are attempting to mitigate unmodeled effects such as carb entry errors, unmodeled carb absorption, effects of exercise, increased or reduced sensitivity, etc.

 Loop is well integrated with the Apple Health app, including storage and retrieval of BG, carb, and insulin data between Loop and Health.
-As of version 1.5, Loop relies on the user entered parameters such as default basal rates, carb ratios, and insulin sensitivities.
-Future versions may include auto-tuning of these parameters, automating carb absorption time entries based on meal composition (which could be based on other iOS apps), etc.
+Loop currently relies on the user entered parameters such as default basal rates, carb ratios, and insulin sensitivities.
+Future versions may include estimation these parameters, automating carb absorption time entries based on meal composition (which could be based on other iOS apps), and other algorithm or usability improvements.

 User blogs, posts and reports